crashback-exe/labyrinth/README.md

 #### I was bored, so i made a c++ labyrinth game in c++
 ## How to play
-Use WASD to move, reach blue to win that's all
+Use WASD to move, reach blue to win<br/>
+that's all